jerdra/niviz-rater/README.md

 ### How to use Niviz-Rater

+***

+This is a general overview of how you can use NiViz-Rater with your own data.
+If you want to play with some sample test data check out the `data/` folder where you can generate fake data and try running NiViz-Rater yourself

+***

 Niviz-Rater was designed to be a flexible application facilitating the quality control and review process for researchers.
 A result of this flexibility is that the *users need to tell Niviz how they want to rate their images*.
 Researchers can talk to Niviz-Rater using a `qc-specification-file` which is a YAML file written in a [schema](niviz_rater/data/schema.yaml) that Niviz-Rater understands.
 In addition, NiViz-Rater expects that the user has their images named using BIDS entities to make the process of fetching files easier.

 Looking directly at the [schema](niviz_rater/data/schema.yaml) is a little bit intimidating, instead let's work through an example.
 Suppose we have a set of QC images in a directory organized as follows: